Authentication Flows

 10. Remove a Member

-DELETE /auth/remove-member — requires owner or admin role.
+DELETE /auth/remove-member โ requires owner role.

 Request body: